JacksonHagood/CPP_Basics/11_The_Heap/heap.md

 ### Stack Region

 Up to this point in this guide, all variables have been made on the stack.
 This means they occupy a region of memory that is automatically managed by the compiler (static memory).
-In other words, the programmer does not explicitly create (allocate) and destroy (deallocate) memory, instead they declare varables which are automatically deleted once out of scope.
+In other words, the programmer does not explicitly create (allocate) and destroy (deallocate) memory, instead they declare variables which are automatically deleted once out of scope.
 For example, if a variable were created on the stack within the body of the if statement, it would be destroyed once the body of the if statement ends.

 ```C++
 if (true) {